Chilton Park

 Or should I prepare him

-For the sudden losses Or for the inevitable heartbreak
+Or for the inevitable heartbreak

 That always visits the innocent